Practice Note - PNG1 - Guardianship List General Procedures

 - applications for orders about supportive powers of attorney

-- re-hearing of cases decided under the Act and the Powers of Attorney Act 2014 (Vic)
+- rehearing of cases decided under the GA Act, the POA Act and the MTPD Act

-- applications for orders under the Medical Treatment Act 1988 (Vic)
+- applications for orders under the MTPD Act.

-The applicant may attach supporting documents to the application, such as a medical reports or reports from someone providing services to the person the application is about.
+The applicant may attach supporting documents to the application, such as a medical report or reports from someone providing services to the person the application is about.

 Every application should include sufficient information for the other parties to know what issues will be discussed at the hearing.

-A person applying for the appointment of a guardian or administrator for someone (the proposed represented person) is expected to provide (or arrange for) a medical report about the disability of the proposed represented person and their capacity to make decisions.
-The Tribunal provides a form for a medical report to be completed by a medical practitioner.
+A person applying for the appointment of a guardian or administrator or supportive guardian or administrator for someone (the proposed represented person) must provide (or arrange for) a medical report about the disability of the proposed represented person and their capacity to make decisions.
+VCAT provides a form for a medical report to be completed by a medical practitioner.